spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-stream.md

 You can create streams by using a Domain Specific Language (DSL) through the shell or the dashboard as well as programmatically in Java.
 The dashboard also lets you drag and drop applications onto a palate and connect them visually.
-The dDashboard is bi-directional, so visual actions update the DSL and edits to the DSL update the view of the stream.
+The dashboard is bi-directional, so visual actions update the DSL and edits to the DSL update the view of the stream.

 The DSL is modeled after the Unix pipes and filter syntax.
 As an example, a stream DSL defined as `http | log` represents an `http` application sending the data it received from a HTTP post to the messaging middleware.